 A couple of years ago a soundbar was almost the only option for people who didn’t want multiple speakers in their media room.
 Since then the soundbase category has risen sharply, so buyers are faced with the decision—which is better?
-Here are some tips to help you understand the difference between soundbars and soundbases so you can find the audio solution that’s best for you.

 How are they different?

 Soundbars are long narrow speakers that usually are hung on the wall under the television.
 The number of separate speakers inside a soundbar cabinet can vary, but most have at least three.
 Often soundbars come with separate subwoofers (usually wireless) for extra bass.

 Sound bases, or TV speakers, on the other hand, are much thicker and meant to rest on a table or cabinet underneath the television.
 They come in different sizes and are usually rated by how heavy a TV they can support.
 Often in addition to the main speaker drivers in the front, a soundbase will have addition base drivers underneath for extra bass.
 This means that a soundbase usually doesn’t require the addition of a subwoofer.

 Soundbase vs Soundbar: Benefits of Soundbars